-As a final option you can use the Single User mode in root to reset your password.
+As a final option you could use the Single User mode in root to reset your password.
 We recommend that you just use the Recovery Mode method above though because when we tested the Single User mode recovery method it didn't work for us.
 Only use Single User mode if you are comfortable playing around in the Terminal aspect of MacOS, we won't go into it here because we don't recommend using it.

 Use Target Disk Mode to recover data from a Mac